GuglielmoPepe/Manuale-di-Stile-per-PHP/README.md

 const a = 1;
 const b = 2;
 ```
 > Why?
 This ensures that you can’t reassign your references, which can lead to bugs and difficult to comprehend code.
+> Why?
+This ensures that you can’t reassign your references, which can lead to bugs and difficult to comprehend code.
+> Why?
+This ensures that you can’t reassign your references, which can lead to bugs and difficult to comprehend code.
+> Why?
+This ensures that you can’t reassign your references, which can lead to bugs and difficult to comprehend code.
+> Why?
+This ensures that you can’t reassign your references, which can lead to bugs and difficult to comprehend code.

 [⬆ vai all'indice](#indice)